capezotte/runit-rc-sh/README.md

 # Todo (in order of priority?)

-- Fix unescaped \e appearing in Linux console during boot
+- Check whether sv.d/root actually works properly on shutdown
-- Still have bashisms: dmesg, cryptsetup, root
+- Test cryptsetup and lvm2 on a machine that uses them
-- Rely less on math\_check (AKA mental polyfill for (()
+- Rely less on `math_check` ( `((` polyfill )
-- Maybe forgo local altogether?
+- Avoid `local` keyword